Västerås pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Västerås?

-On 25 June 2026, Grass is the dominant pollen source in Västerås. cypress are also present but at lower levels. willow, alder, birch, and hazel are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Västerås. grass and artemisia are also present but at lower levels. birch, hazel, willow, and alder are not currently active.

 When is pollen season in Västerås?